Natural Fertility: The Essential Guide to Improving Your Fertility Naturally

 But Avoid Trans Fats

 Highly processed and fried foods are usually high in trans fats.
 These types of fats can be harmful.
 They’re a form of unsaturated fat.
 Trans fats that are high in omega-6 are the most damaging, and they are formed when common cooking oils (vegetable, canola, soybean, corn) are chemically altered to remain stable at room temperature.
-Research has shown that trans fats are associated with ovulatory problems and infertility.
+Research has shown that trans fats are associated with ovulatory problems and other fertility issues.

 Lower Carbohydrate Intake